 The best way is to toss the bags in the fridge the night before.

 If you forget to thaw your potatoes — line a large half sheet (or two) baking pan with foil or parchment paper and spread frozen hash browns evenly on the pan while you get your other ingredients ready, make the sauce, shred cheese, they thaw pretty quickly.

-In a large bowl combine cheese sauce with hash browns and sour cream, adjust seasonings if needed and transfer to 9×13 casserole baking dish (well sprayed or buttered).
+In a large bowl combine hash browns with creamy sauce and sour cream, adjust seasonings if needed and transfer to 9×13 casserole baking dish (well sprayed or buttered).

-Mix melted butter with corn flakes for the topping and spread evenly over the potato mixture.
+Mix melted butter with corn flakes for the topping and spread evenly on top of the casserole.
 Bake until golden, bubbly and melty.
 You may drool now!

 Can I Make Funeral Potatoes Ahead of Time?

 To make Cheesy Potatoes ahead of time, assemble the potatoes (DO NOT add the corn flake topping), cover tightly with sprayed foil or plastic wrap in fridge for 1-2 days.

 To bake, set on counter for 30 minutes before baking, add buttered corn flake topping, cover and bake as directed.
 If needed, bake an additional 10-15 minutes until bubbly.
 Remove foil last 15 minutes, but keep covered with foil if browning too quickly.

 When it comes to busy holiday cooking schedules I love recipes I can make ahead and then pop in the oven when I am ready; even better if I can make a few weeks ahead of the party and tuck away in my freezer.